BarnesLab/bcpn-mems/README.md

 # Predicting Medication Adherence from Smart Pill Bottle Data

-The code contained in this repository was used for my Ph.D. thesis work on predicting medication adherence from smart sensor streams (e.g., smart pill bottle caps).
+The code contained in this repository was used for our lab's project on predicting medication adherence from smart sensor streams (e.g., smart pill bottle caps).
 All code was authored by [Dr. Anna Baglione](https://github.com/abaglione), with adaptations from prior projects with Dr. Lihua Cai, [Dr. Sonia Baee](https://github.com/soniabaee), and [Tyler Spears](https://github.com/TylerSpears/).

 Data were collected by Dr. Kristen Wells and colleagues and were used with permission.